webix-hub/gitbook-webix-jet/details/async.md

 ## **data.waitData**

-that is used for data components, such as DataCollection, List, Tree, DataTable, etc;
+that is used for data components, such as DataCollection, List, Tree, DataTable, etc.;